RubenTipparach/rubens-psx-engine/rubens-psx-engine/Content/Data/Lounge/INTERROGATION_SYSTEM.md

 #### 3. **Doubt** (May Require Evidence)
 - **Description**: "I don't believe you.
 Tell me more."
 - **Purpose**: Press the suspect for additional information
-- **Stress Impact**: +15-25% (moderate)
+- **Stress Impact**: **Only increases if you're WRONG** - if you doubt correctly, no stress gain
 - **Evidence Window**: Optionally present evidence to support your doubt
 - **Result**:
-  - **Without Evidence**:
-    - Suspect may reveal more details if nervous
+  - **Correct Doubt (with or without evidence)**:
-    - Increased stress without concrete backup
+    - No stress gain
-    - Can backfire if suspect is confident
-  - **With Evidence**:
-    - Suspect must explain contradiction
+    - Suspect reveals more details
-    - More effective at breaking their story
+    - Breaks through their story
+  - **Wrong Doubt**:
-    - Lower stress increase if evidence is strong
+    - Increases stress toward 100%
+    - Suspect becomes frustrated but continues answering
+    - You wasted an opportunity
-- **Risk**: Building stress without concrete evidence
+- **Risk**: If you're wrong, stress builds toward dismissal
 - **Strategy**: Use when you suspect they're lying; attach evidence if you have it

 #### 4. **Accuse** (Requires Evidence)
 - **Description**: "You're the killer.
 This proves it."
 - **Purpose**: Directly accuse the suspect of murder with evidence
-- **Stress Impact**: +100% (fills meter completely)
+- **Stress Impact**: **Only if WRONG** - fills meter to 100% and suspect self-dismisses
 - **Evidence Window**: Opens automatically to select evidence
 - **Result**:
-  - **If correct with strong evidence**:
+  - **Correct Accusation**:
+    - No stress gain
     - Suspect may confess or break down
     - Case can be closed
     - May reveal accomplices
-  - **If incorrect or weak evidence**:
+  - **Wrong Accusation**:
+    - Stress instantly reaches 100%
-    - Suspect becomes hostile
+    - Suspect is done talking and self-dismisses immediately
-    - Refuses further cooperation
-    - May demand lawyer
-    - Interrogation ends (cannot retry immediately)
+    - Interrogation ends
   - **Strategic accusation** (know they didn't do it):
     - Can pressure suspect to reveal information about the real killer
     - "I know you didn't kill him, but you know who did."
     - May trade information to clear their name
-- **Risk**: High stakes - can end interrogation permanently
+- **Risk**: High stakes - wrong accusation ends interrogation immediately
 - **Notes**: Point of no return - must select evidence to proceed

 #### 5. **Dismiss** (No Evidence Required)